-1-800-FOR-DEPO 1 Thank you, Mr. Chairman.

-2 Senator Sullivan: Senator Shaheen?

-3 Senator Shaheen: Thank you, Mr. Chairman.
-I am sorry4 I had to step out.

-5 I am going to say this even though it is not directly related, but I went out because there is an exhibit in the б 7 Rotunda of young people who have overdosed, and these are portraits that are very dramatic.
-This is an issue I think 8 for all of us across our society.
-And so I would urge 9 10 everybody to walk through the Rotunda on your way out.
-The portraits were painted by a woman from New Hampshire, and 11 12 that is how I am connected to it.

-13 I also wanted to just -- I am sorry that Senator Inhofe 14 has left because I wanted to respond to his comment about the last 8 years of President Obama.
-And I think leadership 15 16 and politics aside, one of the biggest challenges of the 17 last 8 years has been sequestration.
-And I raise it because 18 if we do not make a change, we are looking at that coming 19 again.
-And so I think we cannot just suggest that it has 20 been about leadership.
-It has been about our failure to 21 provide the funding that our armed services has needed, and 22 we better face up to that now because we are looking at it 23 coming down the pike again.
-So I would urge us all to think 24 about how we are going to address that because these 25 readiness challenges really got critical during the years
+- 1 Thank you, Mr. Chairman. - Senator Sullivan: Senator Shaheen? - 3 Senator Shaheen: Thank you, Mr. Chairman.
+I am sorry - 4 I had to step out. - I am going to say this even though it is not directly - 6 related, but I went out because there is an exhibit in the - 7 Rotunda of young people who have overdosed, and these are - 8 portraits that are very dramatic.
+This is an issue I think - 9 for all of us across our society.
+And so I would urge - 10 everybody to walk through the Rotunda on your way out.
+The - 11 portraits were painted by a woman from New Hampshire, and - 12 that is how I am connected to it. - 13 I also wanted to just -- I am sorry that Senator Inhofe - 14 has left because I wanted to respond to his comment about - 15 the last 8 years of President Obama.
+And I think leadership - 16 and politics aside, one of the biggest challenges of the - 17 last 8 years has been sequestration.
+And I raise it because - 18 if we do not make a change, we are looking at that coming - 19 again.
+And so I think we cannot just suggest that it has - 20 been about leadership.
+It has been about our failure to - 21 provide the funding that our armed services has needed, and - 22 we better face up to that now because we are looking at it - 23 coming down the pike again.
+So I would urge us all to think - 24 about how we are going to address that because these - 25 readiness challenges really got critical during the years

-1 when sequestration was in effect.

-2 So with that preface, I want to begin, Secretary Wilson, by again thanking you and the Air Force for your 3 very positive response to the contamination from PFAS that 4 5 has been at the former Pease Air Force Base.
-You sent up 6 John Henderson, who is the Assistant Secretary of the Air 7 Force for Installations, Environment, and Energy.
-He was very effective in meeting with residents of the community 8 who had been affected and reassuring about the effort to 9 10 address this issue, which I know everyone very much 11 appreciated.

-12 I want to ask you, though, because one of the questions 13 that came up was about the fire fighting foams that 14 contributed to the problem that we have at Pease and what is 15 being done.
-There has been some concern about whether there 16 is going to be a new fire fighting foam that is developed 17 that can meet the same requirements to fight fires.
-So can one of you talk about what you are seeing and what the 18 19 prospects are to develop something that is just as 20 effective?
-Ms. Wilson: Yes, Senator, I think I can.
-21 22 First of all, the Air Force, I think to its credit --23 it was my predecessor who got us on this path -- but went the Air Force was only one of the entities that has used it.
-And so we did an assessment.

-24 out proactively and assessed all of our bases.
-This

-25 particular foam was used in all kinds of fire fighting, but
+- 1 when sequestration was in effect. - 2 So with that preface, I want to begin, Secretary - 3 Wilson, by again thanking you and the Air Force for your - 4 very positive response to the contamination from PFAS that - 5 has been at the former Pease Air Force Base.
+You sent up - 6 John Henderson, who is the Assistant Secretary of the Air - 7 Force for Installations, Environment, and Energy.
+He was - 8 very effective in meeting with residents of the community - 9 who had been affected and reassuring about the effort to - 10 address this issue, which I know everyone very much - 11 appreciated. - 12 I want to ask you, though, because one of the questions - 13 that came up was about the fire fighting foams that - 14 contributed to the problem that we have at Pease and what is - 15 being done.
+There has been some concern about whether there - 16 is going to be a new fire fighting foam that is developed - 17 that can meet the same requirements to fight fires.
+So can - 18 one of you talk about what you are seeing and what the - 19 prospects are to develop something that is just as - 20 effective? - 21 Ms. Wilson: Yes, Senator, I think I can. - 22 First of all, the Air Force, I think to its credit -- - 23 it was my predecessor who got us on this path -- but went - 24 out proactively and assessed all of our bases.
+This - 25 particular foam was used in all kinds of fire fighting, but